4.6 Access to quality services

 (iv) financial services

-Young people in BiH mostly take out loans that are in BiH with high interest rates in order to buy an apartment and become independent, and apartment prices are rising.
+Young people in BiH mostly take out loans that are with high interest rates in BiH to buy apartments and become independent, while apartment prices are rising.

 1. Purpose and goal of the research: